OpenEvalProject/evals/manuscripts/elife-90352/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03vek6s52 Department of Organismic and Evolutionary Biology, Harvard University Cambridge United States
+1. Department of Organismic and Evolutionary Biology, Harvard University Cambridge United States ([ROR:03vek6s52](https://ror.org/03vek6s52))

 † Corresponding author

 ## Abstract

 Many animals moving through fluids exhibit highly coordinated group movement that is thought to reduce the cost of locomotion.
 However, direct energetic measurements demonstrating the energy-saving benefits of fluid-mediated collective movements remain elusive.
-By characterizing both aerobic and anaerobic metabolic energy contributions in schools of giant danio ( Devario aequipinnatus ), we discovered that fish schools have a concave upward shaped metabolism–speed curve, with a minimum metabolic cost at ~1 body length s -1 .
+By characterizing both aerobic and anaerobic metabolic energy contributions in schools of giant danio (Devario aequipinnatus), we discovered that fish schools have a concave upward shaped metabolism–speed curve, with a minimum metabolic cost at ~1 body length s-1.
 We demonstrate that fish schools reduce total energy expenditure (TEE) per tail beat by up to 56% compared to solitary fish.
 When reaching their maximum sustained swimming speed, fish swimming in schools had a 44% higher maximum aerobic performance and used 65% less non-aerobic energy compared to solitary individuals, which lowered the TEE and total cost of transport by up to 53%, near the lowest recorded for any aquatic organism.
 Fish in schools also recovered from exercise 43% faster than solitary fish.
 The non-aerobic energetic savings that occur when fish in schools actively swim at high speed can considerably improve both peak and repeated performance which is likely to be beneficial for evading predators.
 These energetic savings may underlie the prevalence of coordinated group locomotion in fishes.

 ## Introduction